-Due to the District's strategic location in close proximity to the Dube TradePort and eThekwini, there is an opportunity to turn marginal to high potential arable land to full production.
-The Provincial Department of Agriculture, Land Reform and Rural Development (DALRRD) has identified approximately 116 012ha of high potential agricultural areas in the District and intends to demarcate these areas via Government Gazette, as Protected Agricultural Areas (PAAs), in terms of the Conservation of Agricultural Resources Act (No. 43 of 1983).
+Due to the District's strategic location to the Dube TradePort and eThekwini, there is an opportunity to turn marginal to high potential arable land to full production.
+The Provincial Department of Agriculture, Land Reform and Rural Development (DALRRD) has identified approximately 116 012 hectares of High Potential Agricultural Areas in the District and intends to demarcate these areas via Government Gazette, as Protected Agricultural Areas (PAAs), in terms of the Conservation of Agricultural Resources Act (No. 43 of 1983).